Alzheimer’s and Pet-Assisted Therapy: Animal Companionship for Patients

 The impact of animal companionship on individuals with Alzheimer’s disease is profound and has been shown to improve their overall well-being.

-One notable success story involves an elderly woman named Mary, who was diagnosed with Alzheimer’s at a young age.
+One notable success story involves an woman named Mary, who was diagnosed with Alzheimer’s at a young age.

 As her condition progressed, she became increasingly withdrawn and experienced frequent episodes of agitation and confusion.